 Dr. Patel’s recommendation?
 Fidget spinners are not scientifically proven to be beneficial, and should not be used as an alternative to evidence-based therapy or treatment programs.
 Dr. Adiaha Spinks-Franklin, a developmental-behavioral pediatrician at Texas Children’s Hospital warns parents to be cautious about pseudoscience.
 Manufacturers may reference science, but that doesn’t mean that it applies to their specific product.

 Parents should always be cautious when purchasing a product that boasts medical or cognitive benefits without first speaking to a doctor.
 For kids who simply want to be part of the craze, parents should be cautious about where they purchase fidget spinners and should inspect the product upon arrival.
 Defects or damage could affect the safety of the spinner and should be reported to the manufacturer.

-After finding lead and mercury in some fidget spinners tested, Tamara Rubin recommends purchasing spinners made in the U.S. by companies who must comply with federal safety standards.
+After finding lead and mercury in some fidget spinners tested, Tamara Rubin recommends purchasing spinners made in the U.S. by companies that must comply with federal safety standards.
 Most doctors agree that fidget spinners are not appropriate for toddlers or young children who are more likely to put the toys in their mouths.

 If your child was injured due to a defective or dangerous fidget spinner or other product, contact an attorney to learn more about your rights as a consumer.
 The team at Birth Injury Guide can help ensure that you and your child get the legal guidance needed to hold manufacturers accountable.
 Fill out our online form to get started.